-As Homeport’s Managing Partner, I am the one to take the calls from B2B revenue influencers in need.
+As Managing Partner at Revenue Influencers, I am the one to take the calls from B2B revenue influencers in need.
 Earlier this week I spoke with two prospects who were desperately seeking help with “lead generation.”
 One was a B2B technology company and the other a B2B service provider.

 For the B2B service provider, the need was defined as “leads for my sales team.”
 I listened as the CEO described the frustration of his inside sales staff.
 “There are just not enough leads coming in, and my team cannot hit the sales numbers,” he said.

 When I asked how many leads were needed and at what percentage of conversion to opportunity for the team to achieve the sales goal the phone went silent.
 After talking in generalities, he finally admitted that he wasn’t sure.